-- (a) An amendment to a motion must be relevant to the motion and either be: - (i) to refer the matter to an appropriate body, individual the Cabinet or relevant Committee for consideration or reconsideration; - (ii) to leave out words; - (iii) to leave out words and insert or add others; or - (iv) to insert or add words as long as the effect of (ii) to (iv) (ii), (iii) or (iv) is not to negate the motion or introduce a new subject matter into the motion before the Council.
+- (a) An amendment to a motion must be relevant to the motion and either be: - (i) to refer the matter to the Cabinet or relevant Committee for consultation, further information on the implications of the potential decision to be researched and submitted, consideration or reconsideration; - (ii) to leave out words; - (iii) to leave out words and insert or add others; or - (iv) to insert or add words as long as the effect of (ii), (iii) or (iv) is not to negate the motion or introduce a new subject matter into the motion before the Council.
+In addition, any amendment proposed to be made that may have budgetary implications must have been submitted to the Council's Section 151 Officer at least two working days before the Full Council meeting to enable them to consider the implications for the Council's Finances.